kurokobo/awx-on-k3s/README.md

 localhost                  : ok=85   changed=1    unreachable=0    failed=0    skipped=78   rescued=0    ignored=1
 ```

-Required objects has been deployed next to AWX Operator in `awx` namespace.
+The required objects should now have been deployed next to AWX Operator in the `awx` namespace.

 ```bash
 $ kubectl -n awx get awx,all,ingress,secrets